mauricioob/shiny-pred/README.md

-# cnnAlpha
+# shiny-pred
 Predicting Protein Disorder Regions by
 Alphabet Reduction and Convolutional Neural
 Networks

-A limited memory online version is available at: https://gmu-binf.shinyapps.io/proteinprediction/
+A public limited-memory online version is available at: https://gmu-binf.shinyapps.io/shiny-pred